fkadibs/sasquatch/README.md

-# You Can't See Me (Next Generation)
+# Sasquatch

-Quick installataion script for setting up HTTP and DNS redirectors for offensive security operations.
-It leverages Caddy to handle HTTP(S) redirection and certificate generation, CoreDNS for DNS redirection and forwarding, and Tailscale for encrypted transport between the reverse proxy and your C2 server.
-Additional hardening is performed with iptables and fail2ban.
+A fork of "ycsm", this project leverages Caddy and CoreDNS to redirect HTTP and DNS traffic during network penetration tests or red team operations.
+It performs some basic hardening with fail2ban, iptables, and pre-defined Caddy rules.
+Consider this a template to build upon, using Caddy's flexibility (tls, mtls, magic headers, rewrite, etc.).
+This also installs Tailscale to connect to backend infrastructure, but that can be easily changed to meet your needs.

-**Note:** Developed and tested on Ubuntu 20.04 and Cobalt Strike 4.0+.
+**Note:** Currently under development, may contain bugs or future updates may include breaking changes.
+Developed and tested on Ubuntu 20.04 and Cobalt Strike 4.0+.

 # Features